-Semester Course title Credits Dui ration (per Eligibility Prerequisite & Code Credits Lecture Tutorial Practical/ Practice Criteria 1 i ei equisite VI/VIII Corporate Finance and Governance - ECON051 4 3 1 0 Class 12 th Pass Game Theory and Strategic Interactions (ECON013)
+Semester Course title Credits Dui ration (per week) Eligibility Prerequisite & Code Creuits Lecture Tutorial Practical/ Practice Criteria Trerequisite VI/VIII Corporate Finance and Governance - ECON051 4 3 1 0 Class 12th Game Theory and Strategic Interactions (ECON013)

 - The field of corporate finance has undergone a tremendous mutation in the past three decades, specially after the global financial crisis.
 A substantial and important body of empirical work has provided a clearer picture of patterns of corporate financing and governance, and of their impact for firm behavior and macroeconomic activity. - This course aims to introduce the conceptual foundation of those issues.
-It will introduce firm'sbehavour of finance choice in the presence of tax distortions, transaction costs, informational asymmetries etc.
+It will introduce firm's behavour of finance choice in the presence of tax distortions, transaction costs, informational asymmetries etc.